TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 These are known as the **USB Implementer's Forum (USB-IF) identifiers**, and if multiple devices share a common display name and/or Product/Vendor ID, apps like RetroArch and TeknoParrot that read individual mouse devices will get VERY confused.

-Thankfully, since v2.0-rev1 *(That Heart, That Power)*, these parameters are easily found and can be redefined in the sketch configuration area - just above all the other peripheral defines!
+Thankfully, since v2.0-rev1 *(That Heart, That Power)*, these parameters are easily found and can be redefined in the sketch configuration area - just above the `PLAYER_NUMBER` indicator!

 ```
 #define MANUFACTURER_NAME "3DP"